eldstal/eldstal.github.io/src/blog/260912-retrolan2.md

 be able to communicate with VMs on bost B!

 ```
+# On host A and on host B
 # Add the tunnel to the bridge we created before
 ip link set my_gre_tunnel master retrolan
 ```